MAY LITERARY BIRTHDAYS

 - Prolific British essayist, literary critic, novelist, and poet, and short-story writer, and creator of detective Father Brown, G[ilbert] K[eith] Chesterton (1874; d.1936)

-- British (born India) novelist T[erence] H[anbury] White (1906), best known for novels about the Arthurian legend
+- British (born India) novelist T[erence] H[anbury] "Tim" White (1906; d.1964), best known for novels about the Arthurian legend (saddest little piece about his dog's unexpected death while he was away for the day)

 - May 30